lumapps/dep-check/doc/usage.md

     - othermodul?_[0-9]
 ```

-With those rules, we tell the tool that `mymodule` can import:
+Here, the rules define that `mymodule` can import:

 * `mymodule`
 * `mymodule.anything.moduleagain`